 - If students have preliminary questions about a clinical placement at the Counseling Center, they should contact Dr. Linda Chalk, Training Coordinator (see contact information below).

-- Selected applicants will then be interviewed by at least two Counseling Center staff members.
+- Selected applicants will then be interviewed by at least two Counseling Center faculty members.

 - Following interviews, all candidates will be contacted about our decision.

-- The final decision will be made by the Counseling Center Director after consultation with senior staff.
+- The final decision will be made by the Counseling Center Training Coordinator after consultation with other faculty members.

 Please Note: In order to meet ethical guidelines of both ACA and APA, the following policy statement regarding dual relationships has been instituted by the University Counseling Center:The UCC offers services to Shippensburg University students, but the possibility of a dual relationship may prevent counseling services from being provided to you.
 This is determined on a case by case basis.